Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

-You may need to convert a date into the day of the week for a large amount of dates.
-The text function comes in handy for this operation as it will take the reference of a date and convert it into the corresponding day of the week.
+You may need to convert a date into the day of the week for a large number of dates.
+The text function comes in handy for this operation as it will take the reference of a specific date and convert it into the corresponding day of the week.

 Using this function to convert decimals to fractions can be helpful in the area of academics for teachers and students alike.
 Decimal conversion is represented by the code below in bold and can also be seen in the illustration below.

 The TEXT function can be entered in Excel in a few ways.
 Instead of typing the function out, you may insert the function with a few steps.
 The first task to insert the function requires you to click in the cell where you want the function results to appear, followed by a click on the formulas tab.

 Next, the "Text" button on the Excel ribbon needs to be selected, followed by selecting text from the drop-down menu.

 The functional arguments window will appear where values to be formatted can be added to the "Value" field without a comma, and the corresponding format code can be entered in the "Format_test" field without quotations.